Introduction to graph theory and basic algorithms: Spanning trees and algorithms

 \end{enumerate}

-\NB It is easy to see, that the complexity of these algorithms equals to $\mathbf{O(\|V\|+\|E\|)}$.
+\NB It is easy to see, that the complexity of these algorithms equals to $\mathbf{O\bigl(\|V\|+\|E\|\bigr)}$.

-Depth-first search and breadth-first search algorithms produces different spanning trees in general.
+In general situation depth-first search and breadth-first search algorithms produce different spanning trees.
 Spanning tree from depth-first search algorithm is called \emph{Trémaux tree}, while from breadth-first search just breadth-first tree.
-Also there is freedom to choose a walking direction.
-Different directions produce different spanning trees as well.
+Also there is a freedom to choose a walking direction and thus different directions produce different spanning trees as well.

 For not connected graphs these algorithms also can be used.
 In this case they will construct spanning trees for the connected component of the root.
 By changing root between components one can construct spanning trees for each component so-called \emph{spanning forest}.\\